Mecha-Weasel/spittoon/FoF-Community-Server-List-Update.md

 Community Server List Update (HSB Work-Around) for Fistful of Frags (FoF):
 =========================================================================

-This client-side modification, swaps-out the official Fistful-of-Frags (FoF) client.dll file, for a modified version.
-This modified version uses the associated GitHub as its source for Highlighted-Server-Browser (HSB) data.
-This HSB data is essentially a curated list of dedicated servers for FoF.
-The current official HSB data source is very "stale" (meaning it has mostly old, out-of-date stuff in it).
-This change allows the HSB data to be updated by the community (currently just me).
+This client-side modification, swaps-out an official Fistful-of-Frags (FoF) library file, for a modified version.
+This modified version uses the associated GitHub as its source for the server-list - sometimes referred to as the "Highlighted-Server-Browser" (HSB) feature.
+This server list data is essentially a curated list of dedicated servers for FoF.
+The current official server list data source is very "stale" (meaning it has mostly old, out-of-date stuff in it).
+This change allows the server list data to be updated by the community (currently just me).

 There are two installation methods for this work-around: